Intermediate statistics: addressing the Landau diamagnetism problem: -Anyons Algebra

-In Fig.~\ref{graficos 1} we can see how $n_{i}^{(q)}$ and $n_{i,q}$ depends on the values of $q$, and that as $q\to 1$ we recover the ordinary fermion distribution function for finite values of temperature.
+We can now illustrate the behavior of $n_{i}^{(q)}$ ({\it fermionic case}) and $n_{i,q}$ ({\it anyonic case}) in Fig.\ (\ref{graficos 1}).
+It is quite clear from Fig.\ (\ref{graficos 1}) that $n_{i}^{(q)}$ and $n_{i,q}$ depend on the values of $q$, and when $q\to 1$ we recover the case of the fermion standard distribution function for finite values of temperature.

-In the sequence we will apply the two cases of deformation given by the Eqs.(\ref{eq7}), (\ref{eq24}) to the Landau diamagnetism problem, obtaining generalized thermodynamic quantities.
+In the following we will apply the two cases of deformation given by Eqs.\ (\ref{eq7}) and (\ref{eq24}) to the Landau diamagnetism problem, obtaining generalized thermodynamic quantities.

-\section{$q$-deformed Landau diamagnetism}
+\section{$q$-Deformed Landau Diamagnetism}

-To explain the phenomenon of diamagnetism, we have to take into account the interaction between the external magnetic field and the orbital motion of electrons.
+In order to address and explain the phenomenon of diamagnetism, we have to take into account the interaction between the applied external magnetic field and the orbital motion of electrons.
 Disregarding the spin, the Hamiltonian of a particle of mass \textit{m} and charge \textit{e} in the presence of a magnetic field \textbf{H} is given by \cite{sal}

 where \textbf{A} is the vector potential associated with the magnetic field \textbf{H} and \textit{c} is the speed of light in CGS units.